 - Before sleeping the system, quit any DAW software using UAD plug-ins.

 - If UAD-2 Satellite is connected, system sleep MUST be disabled.
 Sleep is not compatible with UAD FireWire devices.

-*System Preferences.app is located in Applications/Utilities, or click the Apple icon in the menu bar (upper left of screen) and select “System Preferences” from the menu.
+*System Preferences.app is located in Macintosh HD/Applications/Utilities, or click the Apple icon in the Menu Bar (upper left of screen) then select “System Preferences” from the Apple Menu.

 Using UAD-2 Satellite with the Thunderbolt Option Card

-- When UAD-2 Satellite is connected to the same system as a Thunderbolt-connected Apollo (via a FireWire port on the computer or the Apple Thunderbolt to FireWire Adapter), the following conditions apply:
+- When UAD-2 Satellite is connected (via a FireWire port on the computer or the Apple Thunderbolt to FireWire Adapter) to the same system as a Thunderbolt-connected Apollo, the following conditions apply:

 1. UAD plug-ins in the DAW loaded on UAD-2 Satellite stream via FireWire, while those loaded on Apollo stream via PCIe.

 2. FireWire tuning with the UAD Bandwidth Allocation parameter is applicable for UAD plug-ins running on UAD-2 Satellite.
 Since UAD plug-ins in the DAW that are loaded on Apollo still stream via PCIe in this configuration, FireWire tuning is applicable only for those UAD plug-ins running on UAD-2 Satellite.

 3. A minimum processing buffer of 512 samples for UAD plug-ins in the DAW applies for UAD-2 Satellite.